MDAnalysis/MDAnalysis.github.io/_posts/2017-11-11-environments.md

 {% endhighlight %}

-For each research project, it is advised that you create a new environment so that the software used in each project does interfere across different projects.
+For each research project, it is advised that you create a new environment so that the software used in each project does not interfere across different projects.
 To create a new environment for your next project that uses MDAnalysis in version 0.15.0 run: